irosen419/AR-Environment-Skeleton/README.md

             * grade_level, ball_type
         * creates a new ball instance with ball_type
         * passes a single ball instance to all students of a specified grade_level

+## errors with relationship, tables don't seem to be  returning records